If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Remember the earlier statistics showing that when sales and marketing teams align their efforts, revenue skyrockets?
 Reporting on the performance of both operations in the same sales report template helps you monitor that progress.

 The ability to track your most valuable marketing channels and actions go hand in hand with delivering a better ROI for the efforts of both departments.
-This rings true for various efforts, including leads from Google, paid ads, cold email, blog posts, social media and everything in-between.
+This rings true for various efforts, including leads from Google, paid ads, cold email, sales calls blog posts, social media and everything in-between.

 Your company’s sales department should make an effort to collaborate with marketing when it comes to both strategy and reporting.
 Not only does this streamline your sales process, but it also allows you to gather valuable data regarding how your email leads perform versus leads from other sources.